US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

     kubectl config get-contexts
     ```

-    Your results should look something like this.
+    Make sure that you see a listing for `aks-dapr-<your value>` and that it has a star next to it as shown below:

     ```shell
     CURRENT  NAME                   CLUSTER                AUTHINFO                                               NAMESPACE
     *        aks-dapr-<your value>  aks-dapr-<your value>  clusterUser_rg-dapr-<your value>_aks-dapr-<your value> blah-blah-blah
     ```

-1. Install Dapr in your cluster
+1. Install Dapr in your AKS cluster

     Run the following command to initialize Dapr in your Kubernetes cluster using your current context.